whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/terminal/text-manipulation.md

 - [Examples tecmint](https://www.tecmint.com/tr-command-examples-in-linux/)
 - [8 Linux TR Command Examples](https://www.thegeekstuff.com/2012/12/linux-tr-command/)

-## sed
+## Sed

 >  stream editor for filtering and transforming text

 ### Options

   - -n suppress automatic printing of pattern space
   - -i edit files inplace (makes backup if SUFFIX supplied)
   - -r use extended regular expressions
   - -e add the script to the commands to be executed
   - -f add the contents of script-file to the commands to be executed

-### commands
+### Commands

     -   d Delete the pattern space
     -   p Print out the pattern space
     -   s search and replace

-### range
+### Range

 > By default, sed acts on all of input contents.
 This can be refined to specific line number or a range defined by line numbers, search pattern or mix of the two

 - n,m range between nth line to mth line, including n and m
 - i~j act on ith line and i+j, i+2j, i+3j, etc
    - 1~2 means 1st, 3rd, 5th, 7th, etc lines i.e odd numbered lines
    - 5~3 means 5th, 8th, 11th, etc
 - n only nth line
 - $ only last line
 - /pattern/ lines matching pattern